mike14747/next-with-auth/README.md

 **Public pages**

 There's nothing unusual about my public pages.
 The following is a basic public page that does client side data fetching, though most public pages would likely be either server-side rendered or would be static pages.

+**UPDATE**: now that I've upgraded to next.js version 13, I'm using the new **/app** folder for all my pages and am taking advantage of their new Server Components as much as possible.
+As of 2023-01-09, his is an example of my old method of page construction.
+See below for the new method.

 ```js
 import { useState, useEffect } from 'react';